diversit/AWScala/README.md

 Though AWScala objects basically extend AWS SDK for Java APIs, you can use them with less stress on Scala REPL or `sbt console`.

+## Changes regarding original
+This is a fork of seratch/AWScala repo.
+I wanted to have up-to-date AWS libraries so I made these changes:
+- Updated AWS Java SDK dependencies to 1.11.126 (fixed a compile issue in EMR class)
+- Changed S3 to have a AmazonS3 property named 'client' instead of S3 extending AmazonS3 to allow an AmazonS3Client to be build using an AmazonS3ClientBuilder, which is currently the preferred way.
+Directly creating an AmazonS3Client instance via a constructor is now deprecated.
+- Updated S3Spec so S3 can now be tested using S3Mock so no real S3 instance/connection is needed anymore.
+- Updated logging
+-- Updated logback-classic dependency to 1.2.2
+-- Excluded commons-logging dependency from all AWS Java SDK dependencies.
+-- Added jcl-over-slf4j so now also the AWS Java SDK logging is over SLF4J.
+-- Updated logback-test.xml configuration.

 ## Supported Services

 http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/